gokadin/ai-backpropagation/README.tex.md

 $$ u_{kt} = \sum^{J}_{j = 1} w_{jk}z_{jt} $$

-and their output is
+and their output is the same since we assigned them the identity activation function.

 $$ y_{kt} = f_k(u_{kt}) = u_{kt} $$

-since the activation function is the identity function in this case.

 Once the inputs have been propagated through the network, we can calculate the error: